White: Melody of Death: Plot

 The girl group Pink Dolls, consisting of Je-ni, A-rang, Shin-ji, and Eun-ju, made their debut on stage but failed to achieve popularity.
 They and the record company relocated to a renovated studio that had been burned in a fire 15 years prior.
 Eun-ju's sponsor, Mr. Choi, who funds an idol or group on the condition that they receive sexual favors, was credited for making the move, and renovations happened.
 The other three members bully Eun-ju for her involvement with Mr. Choi as well as her past as a backup dancer and her age, and she considers quitting.
 Her vocal trainer and best friend, Soon-ye, encourages her to remain in the group as she believes they will find success and gain attention with their new song.
 While cleaning up in the dance rehearsal room, Eun-ju finds a VHS tape titled "WHITE", containing unfinished music video footage.
 Later on, Eun-ju plays the video in her dorm room, being discovered by the group's manager, who, after viewing it herself demands that the group be permitted to remake the song as their next single.

 The Pink Dolls became overnight sensations with a live performance of "White" (although Soon-ye doubles as a singer for Je-ni's high notes), the song going viral across the country.
 The manager announces that the group will re-record the song and give it a music video, with one of the girls as the "main" focus.
 Tensions quickly rise between Je-ni, A-rang, and Shin-ji, who become jealous and hostile against each other as they fight over the "main" spot.
 Je-ni is initially chosen as "main" but is mysteriously strangled with microphone cords during a vocal session after being forced to overdose on her medication.
 A-rang is chosen to take her spot only to be attacked by a hostile, white-haired ghost during filming for the music video and poisoned by her cosmetics, causing her to fall and be hospitalized alongside Je-ni.
-Shin-ji is then chosen over Eun-ju, during filming for a survival reality show, the same apparition attacks her, inciting a riot among the spectators of the show and eventually resulting in Shin-ji being caught in the camera equipment and then crushed, joining the others in the hospital.
+Shin-ji is then chosen over Eun-ju, during filming for a survival reality show, the same apparition attacks her, inciting a riot among the spectators of the show, and eventually results in Shin-ji being caught in the camera equipment and then crushed, joining the others in the hospital.